 Why We Chose It

-While Garden of Life Once Daily Women’s has decent diversity of strains, it fell short of being a well-rounded women’s targeted formula by not including any of the key herbs such as Cranberry, D-mannose, or Hibiscus extract for urinary and weight management support.
+While Garden of Life Once Daily Women’s has a decent diversity of strains, it falls short of being a well-rounded women’s targeted formula by not including any of the key herbs, such as Cranberry, D-mannose, Chromium, or Hibiscus extract, for urinary and weight management support.

-This product comes in vegetarian capsules, great for health-conscious users.
+This product comes in vegetarian capsules, which are great for health-conscious users.
 Still, the inclusion of microcrystalline cellulose, a refined wood pulp used as a bulking agent during manufacturing, is not desirable as it may lead to digestive discomfort for some users in the form of bloating, gas, or constipation.
-We prefer to see products made from ingredients that are minimally processed.
+We prefer to see products made from minimally processed ingredients.
 A common and growing complaint amongst users is a strong chemical smell emitting from the plastic bottle.

-Garden of Life offers a 60-day money-back guarantee, but we would have preferred to see a 90-day guarantee to allow more time for consumers to assess if it is right for them.
+Garden of Life offers a 60-day money-back guarantee, but we would have preferred a 90-day guarantee to allow consumers more time to assess whether it is right for them

 *Results are based on user-generated experiences with these products, and individual results may vary.
 Please refer to the manufacturer’s product website for detailed information.